Effects of magnetic perturbations and radiation on the runaway avalanche: Transport in an inhomogeneous plasma

 To investigate the large scale effect of radial transport, in tokamak disruption scenarios where the runaway generation is expected to be dominated by the avalanche mechanism, an ITER-like case with deuterium and neon injection was simulated using the {\sc go}-framework.
 The parameters considered are the same as those used by \cite{martin2017formation} and \cite{Vallhagen-JPP-20}: initial plasma current $I_p(t = 0) = 15$ MA, minor and major radii $a = 2$ m and $R = 6.2$ m, respectively, initial electron, deuterium and tritium densities $n_{e0} = 2 n_{D0} = 2 n_{T0} = 10^{20}\; \text{m}^{-3}$.
 The simulation was initiated with one dimensional profiles in temperature $T_{\text{e}} = 20\big[1 - \left(r/a\right)^2\big]$ keV and current density $j_{\|}(t = 0) = j_0 \big[1 - \left( r / a \right)^2\big]^{0.41}$, where $j_0$ is chosen so that the current integrates to 15~MA.

 At the start of the simulations we assume a rapid injection of deuterium and neon, with respective densities $n_{\text{D}}$ and $n_{\text{Ne}}$, where the impurity is distributed uniformly throughout the plasma in the neutral state.
 The current evolution for three such scenarios with different combinations of injected neon and deuterium is demonstrated in figure \ref{fig:cases}, for a set of radially constant magnetic perturbation levels and a momentum space dependent diffusion coefficient of the form \eqref{eq:diff_coefficient}.
 The three cases considered are the same as those investigated in \cite{Vallhagen-JPP-20} and denoted both here and there as Case 1, Case 3 and Case 4\footnote{Case 2 described in \citep{Vallhagen-JPP-20} does not result in a complete thermal collapse.}.
 In each of these cases the injected material is large enough to induce a complete thermal quench: Case 1 ($n_{\rm Ne}=1\times 10^{20}\,\rm m^{-3}$, $n_{\rm D}=0$), Case 3 (${n_{\rm Ne}=8\times 10^{18}\,\rm m^{-3}}$, $n_{\rm D}=4\times 10^{21}\,\rm m^{-3}$) and Case 4 ($n_{\rm Ne}=8\times 10^{18}\,\rm m^{-3}$, $n_{\rm D}=7\times 10^{20}\,\rm m^{-3}$).
-In the absence of perturbations large runaway currents were observed in all of these three cases, even without hot-tail generation.
+In the absence of perturbations large runaway currents were obtained in all of these three cases, even without hot-tail generation.

-Interestingly, an increase of the maximum runaway current is observed for small transport coefficients ($\delta B / B \simeq 2\cdot 10^{-4}$) compared to the baseline case of no radial transport, as the runaway electron seed is radially flattened by the transport.
-This agrees with previous observations by \cite{Feher-PPCF-11}.
-However, for large enough perturbations we observe a reduction of the maximal current carried by the runaway electrons.
+Interestingly, the maximum runaway current increases for small transport coefficients ($\delta B / B \simeq 2\cdot 10^{-4}$) compared to the baseline case of no radial transport, as the runaway electron seed is radially flattened by the transport.
+This agrees with previous results by \cite{Feher-PPCF-11}.
+However, for large enough perturbations we note a reduction of the maximal current carried by the runaway electrons.
 How large the reduction is depends on the particular scenario.
 Case 4, with a combination of moderate neon and deuterium injection shows the largest reduction.

 The effectiveness of the radial transport in modifying the runaway evolution is closely related to the time scale of the current evolution.
 Generally, the longer the time scale of the current quench the more pronounced is the effect of transport, as particles have more time to be transported out of the plasma.
 Due to this effect Case 4 has a slower growth rate of runaway electrons than in Cases 1 and 3, diffusion therefore having a larger impact, as can be noted in figure \ref{fig:cases}.